Sikhism in Singapore: Gurdwaras

 Photograph of members of the Sikh Police Contingent in-front of Gurdwara Sahib Silat Road in 1931.
 The gurdwara is also known as Singapore Sikh Police Temple.
 Also pictured is the inspector/general of police.

 With the increasingly stable settlement of Sikhs in Singapore, gurdwaras began to be established in locations where the Sikhs were present.
 The gurdwaras were not only places of worship but also functioned as community-centres for the Sikh community.
 Within the gurdwaras, there were social, educational, and other charitable activities ongoing and the gurdwara space was used as a place for the community to hold dialogue about important topics both locally and regarding their homeland.
 New immigrants freshly landed in Singapore were welcomed at the gurdwaras, which helped them set-up their new life in Singapore by giving them initial shelter and lodging and the temples provided free meals in the form of langar (communal kitchen) to travellers and immigrants.

+In the 1880s, a Sikh place of worship was built at the Pearl Hill Barracks.
 The first known gurdwara was established by the Sikh Police Contingent at Pearl’s Hill.
 Prior to this temple's establishment, the Sikh policemen of Pearl's Hill and their relatives held Sikh religious services within the confines of their barracks but this became a difficult situation with the increasing Sikh population, thus the need for a dedicated-structure for Sikh religious activities grew.
 The civilian Sikh population at the time wanted their own gurdwara that was separate from the police-gurdwara, thus a civilian gurdwara was established at Queen Street.
 This gurdwara formed out of the purchase of a large compound (with a bungalow) in 1912 by a committee of Sikhs led by the Sindhi merchant Wassiamull Assomull Mahtani.
+The gurdwara shifted from Pearl Hills to a bungalow on Queen Street and was named the Wadda Gurdwara ("big gurdwara").
+In 1986, the gurdwara moved from Queen Street to Towner Road due to government urban development plans, and is now known as the Central Sikh Temple.
+On the temple's site is hosted the Central Sikh Gurudwara Board, Singapore Sikh Education Foundation, and the Sikh Youth Centre.